Embossing

 Can I emboss intricate designs?

-Yes, but bold and simple tend to emboss more dramatically and cleanly.
+Yes, but bold and simple tend to emboss more dramatically and clean.

 For my project, why did I choose embossing?